-- The eddy identification used in this study is similar to those used before [Chelton et al., 2011b; Mason et al., 2014], - to identify eddies from SLA data.
-The eddies may be identified as multinuclear (two or more SLA extremes in one - eddy) or mononuclear (only one SLA extremum in one eddy).
-The following mononuclear eddy definition is also - similar to what was used by other authors [Chaigneau et al., 2011; Li et al., 2014; Li and Sun, 2015].
-We have - adopted the eddy detection step from Li and Sun (2015), which provides us with the necessary input for the tracking - routines, namely eddy areas and boundaries.
-Each pixel has eight nearest neighbours.
-A point within the region is a - local extremum if it has an SLA greater or less than all of its nearest neighbours.
-We also use such definition of - extremum in our following analysis, in which the extrema are identified by checking each pixel in the map along - with the eight pixels around it.
-An eddy is defined as a simply-connected set of pixels that satisfies the following - 132 criteria:
+The eddy identification used in this study is similar to those used before (Chelton et al., 2011b; Mason et al., 2014) to identify eddies from SLA data.
+The eddies may be identified as multinuclear (two or more SLA extremes in one eddy) or mononuclear (only one SLA extremum in one eddy).
+The following mononuclear eddy definition is also similar to what was used by other authors (Chaigneau et al., 2011; Li et al., 2014; Li and Sun, 2015).
+We have adopted the eddy detection step from Li and Sun (2015), which provides us with the necessary input for the tracking routines, namely eddy areas and boundaries.
+Each pixel has eight nearest neighbors.
+A point within the region is a local extremum if it has an SLA greater or less than all of its nearest neighbors.
+We also use such a definition of an extremum in our following analysis, in which the extrema are identified by checking each pixel in the map along with the 8 pixels around it.
+An eddy is defined as a simply-connected set of pixels that satisfies the following criteria.